OthmanAlrawi/Visualizing-Vector-Fields/README.md

 # 5 - Now that you have all your software installed, Open Unity Hub.
 # 6 - In the main starting page, go through "Add" and the then select the directory: Visualizing-Vector-Fields-main >> Project (From part 4)
 # 7 - The unity project should now be available in Unity Hub and can be opened.
+# 8 - If opening the project gives a "Failed to load window layout" error, you will need to open the project files.
+From Unity Hub, if you press the 3 dots >> "Show in Explorer" >> Project >> Library.
+You will have to delete the existing CurrentLayout-default.dwlt file and replace it with the one from the repo.
-# 8 - If opening the project
+# 9 - You should now be able to run the project.